 Digital X-rays offer more precision since we view the image on a computer monitor, instead of holding up a 35mm film up to the light.
 Digital X-rays results in 1/6th the radiation exposure to you.

 Drs.
-Crookston and Bird utilize Intraoral Camera technology that helps enhance understanding and diagnosis.
+Crookston, Soelberg and Kocherhans utilize Intraoral Camera technology that helps enhance understanding and diagnosis.
 An Intraoral Camera is a very small camera which allows us to view clear and precise images of your mouth, teeth and gums.
 With these images, you become an active participant in your treatment plan.

 Intraoral cameras also enable our practice to save your images in our office computer to provide a permanent record of treatments.
 These images can be printed for you, other specialists, and your lab or insurance companies.